 Both second and third generation photovoltaic solar cells share the same production process based on chemical vapor deposition (CVD) techniques.
 CVD allows to produce devices with a thickness range that varies from few nanometers to tens of micrometers.
 Since the development of thin solar cells is still at its early stages, the most suitable deposition method and process conditions choice are currently widely debated topics.
 The major deposition techniques are plasma enhanced CVD (PECVD) and hot-wire CVD (HWCVD), with a slight preference for the latter.
 Deposition outcomes related to process parameters are well studied.
 Temperature, chamber pressure and substrate material have shown their strong dependence on the thin solar cells produced until now, but obviously, a particular attention has also been paid to the working gas mixture.
 The commonly used gas mixtures are composed of hydrogen (as activator gas) and by a silicon-source gas (usually silane).
 The relative amount of components in the gas mixture and especially the effect of dynamic mixture changes on the deposition results are crucial parameters of great interest and in order to study them, a suitable instrument is definitely needed.

-The MCQ Instruments suggests the use of its Gas Blender Series, as the ideal professional series of products for precision gas mixtures preparations and dynamic gas mixtures applications.
+The MCQ Instruments suggests the use of its Gas Blender Series, as the ideal professional series of Gas Mixers for precision gas mixtures preparations, gas flow meter control and dynamic gas mixtures applications.
 The Gas Blender Series are designed to work with up to 6 components non-aggressive gas mixtures.
 The instruments will be calibrated on customer request and in case of need it’s possible to work with different gas settings configurations throughout the use of conversion factor related to each gas media.
 The Gas Blender Series high precision (1% accuracy for each channel), high repeatability (0,16% of reading value) and the fast response time for setpoint value changes make it suitable for gas mixtures fine blending.
-Bundled with the instruments, MCQ provides the Gas Mixer Manager, a software (compatible with any Windows-operating desktop and laptop personal computer) that ensures an easy and intuitive way to manage mixtures dynamically.
+Bundled with the instruments, MCQ provides the Gas Mixture Creator Software, a SOFTWARE (compatible with any Windows-operating desktop and laptop personal computer, or touch screen for latest products) that ensures an easy and intuitive way to manage mixtures dynamically with fully automation.